thomhurst/TUnit/docs/docs/tutorial-extras/setup.md

 However some scenarios require further setup that could be an asynchronous operation.
 E.g. pinging a service to wake it up in preparation for the tests.

-For this, we can declare a method with a `[SetUp]` or an `[OnlyOnceSetUp]` attribute.
+For this, we can declare a method with a `[BeforeEachTest]` or an `[BeforeAllTestsInClass]` attribute.

-- `[SetUp]` methods should NOT be static, and they will be executed repeatedly before each test in their class starts.
+- `[BeforeEachTest]` methods should NOT be static, and they will be executed repeatedly before each test in their class starts.
-- `[OnlyOnceSetUp]` methods SHOULD be static, and they will be executed only once, before any test in their class starts.
+- `[BeforeAllTestsInClass]` methods SHOULD be static, and they will be executed only once, before any test in their class starts.

 Methods will be executed bottom-up, so the base class set ups will execute first and then the inheriting class.